 - Baby potatoes, whole

 - Zucchini, cut into 1/2- to 1-inch pieces

 - Cremini (baby portobello) mushrooms, halved or quartered

 - Fresh parsley, thyme, and rosemary (use 3 parts parsley, 1 part thyme, 1 part rosemary), minced

 Once you have all over the vegetables cut to a similar size, put them in a large bowl.
 Drizzle with olive oil and toss well to coat everything evenly (add a little more oil if you need).
 Next, add salt, pepper, and herbs and toss again.

 Spray the pan(s) with cooking spray, or rub with a little more olive oil, then, spread the veggies out in a single layer on the pan(s), but don’t crowd them.
 Leave a couple of centimeters between each piece, otherwise, they will steam from their own moisture and not get a good roasting.

 Put them in the hot oven for 15 minutes.
 Check them for doneness with a toothpick.
 If the potatoes are still a little too firm, go another 5 minutes.

 Once the potatoes are done, pull out the veggies and turn on the broiler.
-Sprinkle the tops with a little Parmesan and return to the broiler for 2-3 minutes, just until the cheese is melted.
+Sprinkle the tops of your herb roasted veggies with a little Parmesan and return to the broiler for 2-3 minutes, just until the cheese is melted.
 Serve piping hot.